 Faculty and staff of the Institute for Law and Public Affairs advocate for and support our students throughout the law school admissions process.
 Whether they need help with LSAT preparation, résumés, personal statements, internships or letters of recommendation, our faculty and staff make every effort to be there for our students throughout the application process.

 Applications are released in January and due March 1 for priority consideration, and April 15 for regular consideration; applications received after April 15 will be reviewed on a space-available basis.
 Applicants must include a 1 to 2 page personal statement describing their interest in the SLSPA and in law school, a résumé, and at least one letter of recommendation.
 While there is no GPA requirement, an applicant’s overall GPA will factor heavily into the admissions decision.
 Students with less competitive GPA’s may want to discuss in their personal statements other factors that have affected their academic performance and reasons why their GPA may not be indicative of their abilities.

 The SLSPA is open to undergraduate students attending any accredited college or university.
 Non-UTSA students admitted to the SLSPA will also need to complete an application for admission to UTSA as a transient student by May 1, and meet the requirements for admission.
 More information is available at http://www.utsa.edu/admissions/undergrad/requirements/other.html.
-Once admitted, the only cost of the program is applicable UTSA tuition and fees is available at http://utsa.edu/fiscalservices/tuition.html.
+Information about UTSA tuition and fees is available at http://utsa.edu/fiscalservices/tuition.html.

 Texas law requires that all students younger than 30 attending a college or university in Texas show proof of vaccination for bacterial meningitis.
 More information about this requirement is available at http://www.utsa.edu/health/requirements/meningitis.html.